-After an hour of wild 4×4 Jeepney ride at the desert-like expanse of Crow Valley followed by a three-hour tiring trek at the giant’s foot, we finally reached the aimed summit of Mt.
+After an hour of wild 4×4 jeepney ride at the desert-like expanse of Crow Valley followed by a three-hour trek at the giant’s foot, we finally reached the summit of Mt.
 Pinatubo — an active stratovolcano named after a Tagalog word which means reared or nurtured.

-After capturing the beauty of the place using my new digital camera I purposely bought for seamless adventures, we finally decided to descend a little more near waters.
+After a quick rest, we decided to descend nearer the waters.
 We scouted for a nice spot where we could munch our packed meals with no obstruction of the scenery.
-Unfortunately, a gentle drizzle came and left us with no choice but to take our lunch at the covered hall even if it was pretty crowded already .
-Also, it took away our dreams of boating to the other side of the lagoon.
+However, it started to drizzle leaving us with no choice but to take our lunch at the covered hall even if it was already crowded .
+It also took away our dreams of boating to the other side of the rim.

-However, the gentle drizzle turned to be a furious rain giving our local tour guides the fear of another tragedy.
-Hence, we were advised to rush, pack things up and trudge back as fast as we could.
+But the gentle drizzle turned into a furious rain giving our local tour guides the fear of tragedy.
+Hence, we were advised to pack up and trudge back as fast as we could.

 Tranquility surrounds the place when we left Mt.
 Pinatubo.
 Who would have thought that the volcano’s last flare-up more than two decades ago, considered the second largest terrestrial eruption worldwide in the 20th century, would give birth to this rugged beauty?